CodingNomads/progress-log/README.md

 ## Questions

 Collect your questions in `questions.md` as a first step.
 Some questions will answer themselves as the course goes on.
 Try to answer the rest on an ongoing basis by yourself through research as well as collaboration with your peers.
+[Use the course Forums](https://platform.codingnomads.co/learn/mod/hsuforum/view.php?id=1477)!

 ## Learned Concepts